tjmehta/simple-api-client/README.md

 // request headers "accept" and "content-type" will be defaulted to "application/json"
 ```

-### SimpleApiClient extends fetch with syntactic sugar for recieving json responses from an api
+## Syntactic sugar for recieving json responses

-#### Easily receive json data from an api
+### Easily receive json data from an api

 SimpleApiClient's implements a `json` method.
 The `json` method works similarly to fetch but assumes responses from the server are json.
 It also has an optional second argument, `expectedStatus` which can be specified the expected successful status code(s) as a number or regexp.
 If the response's status code does not match the expected code, a `StatusCodeError` will be thrown.
 If the response cannot be parsed as json a `InvalidResponseError` will be thrown.
 Otherwise, json will resolve the response's body as a json object.
 See the example below.